rlebret/hpca/README.md

 ## Performing Hellinger PCA

 Randomized SVD with respect to the Hellinger distance.
-The user should supply the directory where files produced by 'cooccurrence' are.
+The user should supply the directory where files produced by `cooccurrence` are.

 Let `A` be a sparse matrix to be analyzed with `n` rows and `m` columns, and `r` be the ranks of a truncated SVD (with `r < min(n,m)`).
 Formally, the SVD of `A` is a factorization of the form `A = U S Vᵀ`.